igorbenav/FastAPI-boilerplate/README.md

 - 🏬 Easy redis caching
 - 👜 Easy client-side caching
 - 🚦 ARQ integration for task queue
-- ⚙️ Efficient querying (only queries what's needed)
+- ⚙️ Efficient querying (only queries what's needed) with support for joins
 - ⎘ Out of the box pagination support
 - 🛑 Rate Limiter dependency
 - 👮 FastAPI docs behind authentication and hidden based on the environment
 - 🦾 Easily extendable
 - 🤸‍♂️ Flexible
 - 🚚 Easy running with docker compose
+- ⚖️ NGINX Reverse Proxy and Load Balancing

 ## 2. Contents
 0. [About](#0-about)